matt-kempster/m2c/README.md

 For now, the output of these tests are not tracked in version control.
 You need to run `./run_tests.py --overwrite ...` **before** making any code changes to create the baseline output.

-As an example, if you have the `oot` project cloned locally in the parent directory containing `mips_to_c`, the following will decompile all of its assembly files.
+As an example, if you have the `oot` project cloned locally in the parent directory containing `m2c`, the following will decompile all of its assembly files.

 ```bash
 ./run_tests.py --project ../oot --project-with-context ../oot